 Welcome to the HIV and AIDS Programme and Disability Support Unit.

 The HIV and AIDS Programme focuses on delivering a quality service to students who may be affected or infected by HIV.
-In addition to the 17 staff members (HIV Coordinator, HIV Counsellors, Health Promoters, Administrator, and Nurses), we annually recruit 150 Voluntary Student Peer Educators on all five campuses.
-We are actively involved in promoting Sexual Reproductive Health and Rights of all students at UKZN through numerous campaigns, residence visits, and forum activities
+In addition to the 17 staff members (HIV Coordinator, HIV Counsellors, Health Promoters, Administrator, and Nurses), we annually recruit 200 Voluntary Student Peer Educators on all five campuses.
+We are actively involved in promoting Sexual Reproductive Health and Rights of all students at UKZN through numerous campaigns, residence visits, and forum activities.
+We have also included COVID-19 related duties and education as part of our portfolio since 2020.

 We welcome students in all their diversity, and we wish you success on your journey.